fdelgadodelapuente/fdelgadodelapuente.github.io/_pages/publications.md

 Mechanics of mostly non-deforming effusive eruptions: a simple model to explain dome effusion and improved constraints on the VEI 5 2008-2009 Chaitén rhyolitic eruption (Southern Andes, Chile).<br>
 **Delgado, F.**, Samsonov, S.   In prep

-Dynamics of episodic magma injection and migration at Yellowstone caldera: revisiting the 2004-2009 episode of  caldera uplift with InSAR and GPS.<br>
+17. Dynamics of episodic magma injection and migration at Yellowstone caldera: revisiting the 2004-2009 episode of  caldera uplift with InSAR and GPS.<br>
-**Delgado, F.**, Grandin, R., 2020.
-In prep.
+**Delgado, F.**, Grandin, R., Journal of Geophysical Research, under review.

 [16.
 Rhyolitic volcano dynamics in the Southern Andes: contributions from 17 years of InSAR observations at Cordon Caulle since 2003 to 2020.](https://www.sciencedirect.com/science/article/abs/pii/S0895981120303849)<br>